The PTEN gene codes for a protein called PTEN, which plays an important part in controlling the pace of cell division.

 To ensure the correct balance is achieved, cell division is tightly controlled by many genes, including the PTEN gene.
 The proteins these genes produce signal to each other when to create more cells and when to put the brakes on.
 PTEN can therefore be considered as part of a biological braking mechanism.

-Genes mutate for many reasons, for example, when cells divide incorrectly and are repaired imperfectly, or when chemicals in the environment damage DNA.
+Genes change for many reasons, for example, when cells divide incorrectly and are repaired imperfectly, or when chemicals in the environment damage DNA.

-The PTEN mutation in people with PHTS was present in the DNA of the sperm or egg cells that formed their embryo, so it was inherited from one of their parents – this is referred to as a germline mutation.
+The PTEN variant in people with PHTS is generally present in the DNA of the sperm or egg cells that formed their embryo, so it was inherited from one of their parents – this is referred to as a constitutional (or germline) variant.

 There are a number of different alterations of the PTEN gene which are known to cause PHTS.
 At the moment, it is not well understood if there is a relationship between a specific PTEN gene alteration and the nature of the symptoms that the person with PHTS may experience.
 This is a key area of research that PTEN Research is supporting.

-A spontaneous mutation in the PTEN gene can happen in people who do not have PHTS, causing cancer to develop in the tissue where the mutation happens, such as the brain, prostate or breast.
-This is called a sporadic PTEN mutation.
-This is different to having PHTS because the PTEN gene is generally normal and functioning properly in other parts of the body except the tumour.
+A spontaneous alteration in the PTEN gene can happen in people who do not have PHTS, causing cancer to develop in the tissue where the alteration happens, such as the brain, prostate or breast.
+This is called a sporadic PTEN variant.
+This is different to having PHTS because the PTEN gene is generally unaltered and functioning properly in other parts of the body except the tumour.